Jcescrib/UNIR-PRED-PRICE/README.md

 4. Configure **Binance API** credentials to access historical data.
 5. Run the notebooks to reproduce the analyses and predictions.

-### 🤝 Contributions

-Contributions are welcome! 🙌 If you wish to collaborate, please review the [contribution guidelines](CONTRIBUTING.md) and open a *pull request*.

 ---

 ⭐ If you like this project, don’t forget to give it a star on GitHub! ⭐